JamesDoonan1/emerging-technologies/README.md

 ### Development
 **Data Cleaning**
-* _clean_text()_ : This function removes unwanted characters (e.g., punctuation, special characters) and converts the text to uppercase.
+* 'clean_text()' : This function removes unwanted characters (e.g., punctuation, special characters) and converts the text to uppercase.
 It also replaces multiple spaces with a single space to avoid artificially inflating trigram counts.
 **Building the Trigram Model**
-* _build_trigram_model()_ : This function iterates through the cleaned text and extracts three-character sequences (trigrams).
-Each trigram is stored in a defaultdict(int), and its count is incremented each time it is encountered.
+* 'build_trigram_model()' : This function iterates through the cleaned text and extracts three-character sequences (trigrams).
+Each trigram is stored in a 'defaultdict(int)', and its count is incremented each time it is encountered.
 **Combining texts fro Project Gutenberg**
-* _process_multiple_files()_ : This function processes multiple texts, applying the _clean_text()_ function to clean each file, and then using _build_trigram_model()_ to generate a trigram model for each text.
+* 'process_multiple_files()' : This function processes multiple texts, applying the 'clean_text()' function to clean each file, and then using 'build_trigram_model()' to generate a trigram model for each text.
 The trigram counts from each file are combined into a single dictionary, resulting in a comprehensive model.

 ### Results
 The trigram was succesfully built after processing the five texts from Project Gutemberg.
 This is an example of the most frequent trigrams in the combined model: